mtbvang/gradle-plugin-devops/README.md

 apply plugin: "devtool"
 ```

-The mavenLocal() allows to local publishing of the plugin for development and testing.
+The mavenLocal() allows for local publishing of the plugin for development and testing.

 Tasks
 -----------